roopikasrinivas/loginapp/README.md

 # Failure Scenario

 When user enters incorrect username and password, error message "Login failed due to incorrect username and password" is displayed.

+# Run App

+To check the app in action, execute the app hosted in Microsoft Azure: https://happy-tree-077b34f00.azurestaticapps.net/

+Happy Coding :)